agleontyev/agleontyev/content/home/experience.md

   date_end = ""
   description = """
 * Demonstrated the link between ADHD symptoms and hand motion properties using GLM, stepwise regression and random forest regressions in Python
-* Applied hierarchical Bayesian parameter estimation to behavioraldata in Python & R
+* Applied hierarchical Bayesian parameter estimation to behavioral data in Python & R
 * Identified clusters in behavioral data using K-NN and SVM algorithms
 * Devised,planned,programmed and executed cognitive experiments using Python